oxygencraft/DebugMod/README.md

 # Beta Commands (Download the beta build from releases):

+NameORIDORIP or similar means you can put the name of the computer, id of the computer or the ip of the computer

 showFlags - Shows all the flags for save

 addFlag - Adds a flag to the save: Usage: addFlag (FlagToAdd)